mezzio/mezzio-swoole/docs/book/v2/how-it-works.md

 This package provides a bridge between `Swoole\Http\Request` (`$request`) and [PSR-7](https://www.php-fig.org/psr/psr-7/) requests (`$psr7Request`;
-specifically as implemented by [zend-diactoros](https://docs.zendframework.com/zend-diactoros)) via the class `Zend\Expressive\Swoole\ServerRequestSwooleFactory`.
+specifically as implemented by [laminas-diactoros](https://docs.laminas.dev/laminas-diactoros)) via the class `Mezzio\Swoole\ServerRequestSwooleFactory`.

-It also provides a Swoole-specific emitter, `Zend\Expressive\Swoole\SwooleEmitter`, that converts a PSR-7 response to a `Swoole\Http\Response` instance.
+It also provides a Swoole-specific emitter, `Mezzio\Swoole\SwooleEmitter`, that converts a PSR-7 response to a `Swoole\Http\Response` instance.

-When you run an Expressive application using zend-expressive-swoole, you will notice a bunch of PHP processes running.
+When you run an Mezzio application using mezzio-swoole, you will notice a bunch of PHP processes running.
 By default, Swoole executes 4 *worker* (or *reactor*) processes and 1 *master* process, for a total of 5 PHP processes.